learn-co-curriculum/phase-4-rails-strong-params/README.md

 }
 ```

-Ideally, a user shouldn't be able to create their own account with `admin`
+Ideally, a user shouldn't be able to create their own account and give themself
-privileges.
-But if we pass this entire hash of parameters to our `#initialize`
+`admin` privileges.
+But if we pass this entire hash of parameters to our
-method, that's exactly what will happen:
+`#initialize` method, that's exactly what will happen:

 ```rb
 BirdWatcher.new(params)
 # => #<BirdWatcher:0x00007fa635094858 @name="Emma", ... @admin=true>
 ```

-Since Active Record models also use this feature of mass assignment to take a
+Active Record works similarly: it uses mass assignment to take a hash of
-hash of any key-value pairs and assign them to attributes on our models, passing
+key-value pairs and assign them to attributes on our models.
+As a result,
-in the entire `params` hash when creating a new record in our database opens us
+passing in the entire `params` hash when creating a new record in our database
-up to this [mass assignment vulnerability][].
+would open us up to the [mass assignment vulnerability][].

 So how do we fix it?